03 Sep VAT on Disbursements

 Q: I am an IT consultant, operating through a VAT registered UK company.
 I am supplying consultancy services to another UK IT business.
 I have incurred hotel, travel and meal expenses, and charging these on to the company I am supplying services to.
 Can I treat these as disbursements, and therefore not charge any VAT on them?

 A. The treatment of recharged expenses is a common cause of VAT errors.
 A disbursement is where you act on behalf of your customer in arranging and paying for goods or services, but the underlying supply remains between the supplier and your customer.

-However, in your case the supplies of hotel accommodation, travel and meals are being supplied to and are consumed by you, not their customer/client.
-Therefore, this is not a disbursement, and you must treat any recharge of these types of expense as further consideration for the main supply.
+However, in your case, the supplies of hotel accommodation, travel, and meals are being supplied to and are consumed by you, not their customer/client.
+Therefore, this is not a disbursement, and you must treat any recharge of these types of expenses as further consideration for the main supply.

 Guidance on how to show recharges and disbursements on your invoices can be found on the GOV.UK website VAT: costs or disbursements passed to customers